 “John the Baptist” and “The Baptism of Jesus” – 2 engravings (set).
 First State.
 1585.
 Plates 1 and 2 [added in pen] from the series “Scenes from the Life of St John the Baptist and Christ,” in de Jode’s Thesaurus Novi Testamenti, 1585; note that the engravings have folio numbers at the to right of the plate, 242 and 243 in contemporaneous ink.
 Hollstein 270.1 (de Vos) and 271.1 (de Vos).
 Both engravings: conceptual artist, Maarten de Vos (signature), but probably inspired by a 1516 woodcut by Lucas Cranach.
 Engraver, Antonius Wierix.
 Publisher, Gerard de Jode.
 “John the Baptist Preaching” and “The Baptism of Jesus.”
 The first engraving measures 11.5″ x 8″; the second 10.8″ x 7.1″.
 Both are uncut on laid paper, with wide margins 13.5″ x 10.8″.
 Both plates are clean and sharp impressions.
 On the first engraving, there is an older repair to lower edge to prevent tearing; on the second, there is a pin hole above the “M” in de Vos’s signature (see pics).
 Each engraving is stunning, and together made for a very fine pairing, especially since they are each quite rare.[Plate 1] John the Baptist Preaching.
 [Plate 2] The Baptism of Jesus

-Engravings set in a museum-quality Bifold Portfolio (landscape) of linen cloth and silk moire, within archival sleeves; COA on premium “gold leaf” paper with gold seal and signature, set in an Archival Booklet.
+Engravings set in a museum-quality Bifold Portfolio (landscape) of linen cloth and silk moire, within archival sleeves; COA on premium “gold leaf” paper with gold seal and signature, set in a Bifold Portfolio.